sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

    (apart from rounding errors) identical to those in the last column of the table above.

 Okay.
-Now that we’ve calculated the within groups variation, |SS_w|, it’s time to turn our attention to the between-group sum of squares, |SS_b|.
+Now that we have calculated the within groups variation, |SS_w|, it is time to turn our attention to the between-group sum of squares, |SS_b|.
 The calculations for this case are very similar.
 The main difference is that instead of calculating the differences between an observation |Y_ik| and a